Veil-Project/veil-project.github.io/en/technology.md

 Finally, a drawback shared by many privacy-focused projects is a dependance on outside expertise and external software developments to improve their networks.

 The Veil Project improves the state of privacy-focused cryptocurrencies by creating a secure, anonymous coin and by providing full-time privacy.
-Veil offers a user experience suited to the masses with self-funding to support long-term research and development by a dedicated team of cryptographers and blockchain developers.
+Veil offers a user experience suited to the masses with self-funding to support long-term research and development by a dedicated team of researchers and blockchain developers.

 This document introduces the project, its technologies and its approach to long-term sustainability.